 Julia Child’s real kitchen stands both in contrast to and in harmony with the sleek and modern ideal promoted for American suburban dwellers of the 1950s and ’60s.
 With her husband Paul, Julia Child designed and set up this kitchen in 1961.
 As a serious cook, author, and teacher, Julia had strong opinions about how her kitchen should be arranged.
 Its homey atmosphere, with simple, painted cabinetry and butcher-block countertops contrasts with the shiny surfaces pictured in kitchen brochures of the time.
 Yet her embrace of new appliances was very much in keeping with ideas of a “new and improved” kitchen.
 [2018 Smithsonian, Note: Julia’s kitchen is on display at the Smithsonian]

-The Ed Lank kitchen legacy was being formed and Lank remodeled his building at 313 Street and doubled the showroom in 1986.
-Ed lank featured the Wood-Mode cabinet line which was now entirely wood, having transitioned out of the metal cabinets.
+The Ed Lank kitchen legacy was being formed, and Lank remodeled his building at 313 Market Street and doubled the showroom in 1986.
+Ed Lank featured the Wood-Mode cabinet line which was now entirely wood, having transitioned out of the metal cabinets.
 Frameless European style cabinetry was introduced by Wood-Mode in 1984 revolutionizing the American market.
 Open air kitchen/dining/living space started to become popular.
-The whole idea of cooking was changing with the advent of popular cooking shows such as the “Galloping Gourmet” or “Frugal Gourmet with Jeff Smith”
+The whole idea of cooking was changing with the advent of popular cooking shows such as the “Galloping Gourmet” or “Frugal Gourmet with Jeff Smith.”

-Recognition was being given to the kitchen space being the most important room in the home.
-The Ed Lank distinction for showroom quality kitchens in the home was demonstrated with pro-style appliances, Corian counter surfaces and then natural stone counter tops, and first class Wood-Mode cabinets.
-In 1992 Ed Lank retired from his kitchen business and Roland Stock became the new owner having been mentored by Ed Lank since joining the firm of Ed Lank Kitchens Inc. in 1979.
+Recognition was being given to the kitchen as the most important room in the home.
+The Ed Lank distinction for showroom quality kitchens in the home was demonstrated with pro-style appliances, Corian counter surfaces, and then natural stone counter tops, and first class Wood-Mode cabinets.
+In 1992, Ed Lank retired from his kitchen business, and Roland Stock became the new owner, having been mentored by Ed Lank since joining the firm of Ed Lank Kitchens Inc. in 1979.

-Owner Roland Stock (died 2016) sold Ed Lank Kitchens in 2008 to Mike Ruddle who continued the business until he closed the doors in September 2018 while Robert and Amanda were having their kitchen and bath installation completed.
-January 2019 brought new ownership and the new name of Manor House Studio to a longtime Lemoyne, PA business.
-The new owners had 2 kitchens designed by Ed Lank Kitchens and it was the staff and the Wood-Mode cabinets that inspired Robert and Amanda Hasemeier to carry on the Wood-Mode dealership in the Ed Lank building at 313 Market Street in Lemoyne.
+Owner Roland Stock (died 2016) sold Ed Lank Kitchens in 2008 to Mike Ruddle, who continued the business until he closed the doors in September 2018 while Robert and Amanda were having their kitchen and bath installation completed.
+January 2019 brought new ownership and the new name of Manor House Studio to the longtime Lemoyne, PA business.
+The new owners had 2 kitchens designed by Ed Lank Kitchens, and it was the staff and the Wood-Mode cabinets that inspired Robert and Amanda Hasemeier to carry on the Wood-Mode dealership in the Ed Lank building at 313 Market Street in Lemoyne, PA.

-The doors to the old business at 313 Market Street were reopened for business in 2019 with the great experienced staff from Ed Lank Kitchens.
-Manor House Studio is the authorized Wood-Mode and Brookhaven cabinet dealer in south central Pennsylvania serving the greater Harrisburg area and the counties of Dauphin, Perry, Cumberland, York, Lancaster, Adams and Franklin.
+The doors to the old business on Market Street were reopened for business in 2019 with the great experienced staff from Ed Lank Kitchens.
+Manor House Studio is the authorized Wood-Mode and Brookhaven cabinet dealer in south central Pennsylvania, serving the greater Harrisburg PA area and the counties of Dauphin, Perry, Cumberland, York, Lancaster, Adams, and Franklin.